 The LEED Expansion was built using some of the latest green construction methods.
 It offers 16 modernized luxury rooms that boast an over-sized king bed, full-size sleeper sofa, and other modernized features you would expect to find.
 Including some features, you might not expect to find such as a fitness center, bicycle storage lockers, and a Tesla charging station for electric powered vehicles.
 It’s also decorated throughout with historical photos of Bloomington.

 A staple of any stay at the Grant Street Inn is the service and hospitality.
 And, let’s not forget the homemade goodies available every afternoon!
 An assortment of tea and fresh coffee is always available in the dining area.
 Plus, you can look forward to a buffet-style breakfast, made from scratch, every morning.

 Bloomington is one of the most diverse cities in Indiana, and the best part is, the Grant Street Inn is centrally located between it all!
 Literally minutes from IU’s Sample Gates, Dunn Meadow, Cinema, Auditorium, Eskenazi Museum of Art, and the iconic Rose Well House, one of the oldest structures on campus.
 Other traditional B-Town favorites just within steps are Nick’s English Hut, Café Pizzeria, 4th Street’s spread of delicious ethnic cuisine, as well as shopping and entertainment on Kirkwood Avenue.

 While you’re discovering the best of Bloomington, consider making the Grant Street Inn your home away from home while visiting.
 It’s truly a place worth experiencing.
-For rates and additional information, visit grantstinn.com or call (812) 334-2353.
+For rates and reservation information, guests can visit grantstinn.com or call (800) 328-4350.